 Tuesday, 24th March 2020

 Lockdown.
 As of last night, PM Boris Johnson came on to let us know that we’re no longer allowed out other than one exercise (type) a day, to go shopping (only food, pet stores and pharmacies) or to work (essential workers, or if you ‘absolutely have to’).
-The Telegraph of course emblazoned its headline this morning as ‘The End of Freedom’.
+The Telegraph, bastion of understatement and elegance, emblazoned its headline as ‘The End of Freedom’.

 We’ll get fined otherwise, and if we hang out in groups of more than 2 it’ll get broken up, similar to the days of Thatcherism where more than 8 people around a radio constituted an illegal rave.
 I don’t however see myself joining a Reclaim the Streets brigade.